 The signs that it’s time for chainsaw chain replacement

-There are a few pointers you need to be aware of when it comes to your chainsaw; below is an overview of the harbingers that suggest a new chain purchase is imminent.
+There are a few pointers you need to be aware of when it comes to your chainsaw; below is an overview of the harbingers that will help you to identify when to replace a chainsaw chain.

 #1 – Difficulty with positioning